-The photo above (by Wil Leurs) can be viewed in OdonataMAP here.
+View the above photo record (by Wil Leurs) in OdonataMAP here.

 Length up to 28mm; Wingspan reaches 40mm.

-Similar to other Bluet species but both sexes are easily recognised by the distinctive abdomen markings.
+Bright blue and black colouration.
+Similar to other Bluet species.
+Both sexes are easily recognised by the diagnostic, broad black abdomen markings.

 Found in highveld grassland, where its natural habitats are vegetated ponds, dams and lakes.
 Favours water bodies with floating and half submerged aquatic plants.